rdfjs/data-model-spec/interface-spec.md

 **Properties:**

 - `String .termType` contains the constant `"iri"`.
-- `String .value` the IRI as a string (example: `http://example.org/resource`)
+- `String .iri` the IRI as a string (example: `http://example.org/resource`)

 ### BlankNode extends Term

 **Properties:**

 - `String .termType` contains the constant `"bnode"`.
-- `String .value` blank node name as a string, without any serialization specific prefixes, e.g. when parsing, if the data was sourced from Turtle, remove _:, if it was sourced from RDF/XML, do not change the blank node name (example: `blank3`)
+- `String .id` blank node identifier as a string, without any serialization specific prefixes, e.g. when parsing, if the data was sourced from Turtle, remove _:, if it was sourced from RDF/XML, do not change the blank node name (example: `blank3`)

 ### Literal extends Term